apache/kylin/website/_docs16/tutorial/cube_spark.md

 For running on Hortonworks platform, need specify "hdp.version" as Java options for Yarn containers, so please uncommment the last three lines in kylin.properties.

-Besides, in order to avoid repeatedly uploading Spark assembly jar to Yarn, you can manually do that once, and then specify the jar's HDFS location; Please note, the HDFS location need be the full qualified name.
+Besides, in order to avoid repeatedly uploading Spark assembly jar to Yarn, you can manually do that once, and then configure the jar's HDFS location; Please note, the HDFS location need be full qualified name.

 {% highlight Groff markup %}
 hadoop fs -mkdir -p /kylin/spark/